drscotthawley/panotti/README.md

 *"Is there any sample data that comes with this repo?"*  Not the data itself, but check out the `examples/` directory. ;-)

-### Data preprocessing and/or augmentation:
+### Data augmentation & preprocessing:

-You don't *have* to preprocess or augment the data.
-If you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
-So, preprocess.
+#### (Optional) Augmentation:

 The "augmentation" will [vary the speed, pitch, dynamics, etc.](https://bmcfee.github.io/papers/ismir2015_augmentation.pdf) of the sound files ("data") to try to "bootstrap" some extra data with which to train.
 If you want to augment, then you'll run it as

 `$ python augment_data.py <N>  Samples/*/*`

-where N is how many augmented copies of each file you want it to create.
+where *N* is how many augmented copies of each file you want it to create.
 It will place all of these in the Samples/ directory with some kind of "_augX" appended to the filename (where X just counts the number of the augmented data files).

-*I haven't had great results with the augmentation yet; so for now I don't do it.*
+#### (Required) Preprocessing:
+You don't *have* to preprocess or augment the data.
+If you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
+So, preprocess.

 Preprocessing will generate mel-spectrograms of all data files, and create a "new version" of `Samples/` called `Preproc/`.